 Deborah Barany '11 graduated after racking up 48 singles victories from 2007 to 2011.
 Barany ranks second on Hamilton's career list with that total.
 She was also an outstanding student, as she made three all-academic teams and was elected to the Epsilon chapter of Phi Beta Kappa in 2011.
 Phi Beta Kappa is the nation's oldest honor society.
 Barany reached the finals of the championship singles draw at the 2007 USTA/ITA Northeast Regional Championship in her first year.
 Three Hamilton women's players reached the singles draw finals of the regional tournament between 2000 and 2007.

 Sarah Coleman was the first Hamilton women's tennis player on the NESCAC all-conference team.
 Coleman made the first team for her singles play in 2006.
 She made an impact right away in her first year as she was voted player and rookie of the year by the New York State Women's Collegiate Athletic Association (NYSWCAA).
-Coleman won the 2004 Northeast Region singles title, and later became the first Hamilton player to capture the first flight singles crown at the state championship since the event was first held in the early 1970s.
+Coleman won the 2004 Northeast Region singles title, and later became the first Hamilton woman to capture the first flight singles crown at the state championships since the event was first held in the early 1970s.

 The Continentals finished second out of 16 teams at the 2005 NYSWCAA championship -- the program's best showing ever at the event.
 Hamilton won its first nine dual matches during the 2004 fall season.
 The 2002 fall season was a special one for the program as the Continentals compiled a 10-1 dual meet record, and Lindsey Schantz '03 won the Northeast Region singles title.
 Schantz is the program's all-time leader in singles victories with 56.
 Eileen Wildman '01 was part of a program-record 52 doubles wins and added 41 singles victories from 1997 to 2001.